Some results on fake quadrics: introduction

 \section{introduction}

-The study of fake quadrics is an important topic of algebraic surfaces.
-A \emph{fake quadric} $S$ is a minimal projective surface that has the same Betti numbers as $\mathbb P^1 \times \mathbb P^1$ but is not biholomorphic to one, or equivalently a minimal surface of general type with numerical invariants:
+A \emph{fake quadric} is a minimal projective surface of general type with the same Betti numbers as a smooth quadric surface but not isomorphic to it.
+Equivalently, it is a minimal surface of general type with numerical invariants